iliwx/iliwx/README.md

 ## 🎧 Soundtrack for your visit

-Please visit my **[SoundCloud](https://soundcloud.com/iliwx)** and listen to the playlists I made while you work.
+Visit my **[SoundCloud](https://soundcloud.com/iliwx)** and listen to the playlists I made while you work.
 Your code, your coffee, and my playlists may get along surprisingly well.

 ## 🌐 Find me elsewhere